Seesternalge/protostellar_eos/README.md

 # protostellar_chemistry
-Custom implementation of the chemistry used for protostar calculations by Tomida et al. 2013 and described therein.
+Custom implementation of the chemistry used and described for protostar formation by Tomida et al. 2013.